 Any GEC Staff member who learns from any source about an allegation that another GEC Staff member has engaged in Sexual Misconduct or Student Sexual Abuse shall immediately notify their supervisor, and the report shall be re-reported up the chain of command to the School Director.
-The School Director shall notify the Chief Mission Officer, who shall notify the President & CEO and the General Counsel.
+The School Director shall notify the Executive Director who shall notify the Chief of Integration, the President & CEO and the General Counsel.
 The President & CEO shall notify the Chair of the Board of Directors as appropriate.